 From 1st February to 5th March 2021, we'll be attending the annual "My Holes, Your Holes And Me, Me, Me: What I've learned about minigolf during lockdown and how I can bore the pants off you by writing about it even though it interests nobody at all" seminar.

 We'll be reopening on Saturday, 6th March 2021.

-A few answers to a few questions.
+A few answers to

 - When are you shutting up shop for winter?

 We're not.
 We're open (almost) all year round.
 Of course, there's less time to play crazy golf in winter than there is in summer because it gets darker earlier, but we're open nonetheless.
 Except on Tuesdays.

 - Yes, but you don't open when the weather's bad, do you?

 Yes we do.
 Come rain, shine, hurricane or snowstorm, we're open when we say we are.
 If the golf course is iced up, then we don't open it for safety reasons, but you can still have something to eat or drink at the hut.
 Except on Tuesdays.